M365 FACULTY and STAFF

 - Phase 1: Enable Multi-Factor Authentication – Began December 12, 2022

-- Phase 2: Migrate BCC Faculty & Staff email to the MS Cloud – Beginning the week of January 16, 2023 – specific date to be confirmed
+- Phase 2: Migrate BCC Faculty & Staff email to the MS Cloud – Beginning on March 7, 2023.

 Multi-Factor Authentication (MFA) is a requirement before the email migration to the cloud.
 MFA creates an additional layer of security when logging into your Office 365 account.